Wil-B/Find-and-Play/README.md

 - click items in album & tracks pane or use context menu.
 - click the +  in album & tracks pane for multiple items.
 - choose 'Auto DJ...' or 'Find tracks in library...' on context menu.
 Loads a new selection in a chosen style.
-- nowplaying pane that provides feedback or displays configurable info on current track
+- nowplaying pane provides feedback or displays configurable info on current track

 ### REQUIREMENTS:
 - [foobar2000](https://www.foobar2000.org)